Aiko Sugihara

 Aiko Sugihara (杉原 愛子, Sugihara Aiko) is a Japanese female artistic gymnast.
-She is the 2015 Asian team and all-around champion and uneven bars and floor exercise silver medalist.
-She is also the 2019 Summer Universiade champion with the team and silver medalist on the floor exercise.
+She is the 2025 world champion on floor exercise, and bronze medalist on balance beam.
+She is the 2015 and 2025 Asian all-around champion, also winning team gold in 2015, and a 2019 Summer Universiade team gold medalist.
 She represented Japan at the 2016 and 2020 Olympic Games.

 Junior career

 Sugihara made her international debut at the 2013 City of Jesolo Trophy and placed thirteenth in the all-around.
-Then at the 2013 All-Japan Championships, she finished eighth in the all-around.
+At the 2013 All-Japan Championships, she finished eighth in the all-around.
 She then finished eleventh in the all-around at the 2013 NHK Trophy.
-Then at the 2013 All-Japan Event Championships, she finished fourth on the vault and eighth on the floor exercise.
-She then competed at the 2013 Junior Japan International where she placed eighth on the vault and sixth on the floor exercise.
+At the 2013 All-Japan Event Championships, she finished fourth on the vault and eighth on the floor exercise.
+In September, she competed at the 2013 Junior Japan International, where she placed eighth on the vault and sixth on the floor exercise.
 At the 2014 All-Japan Championships, she finished sixteenth in the all-around.
 Then at the 2014 NHK Cup, she finished twelfth in the all-around.

 Senior career

 2015

 Sugihara won the bronze medal in the all-around at the All-Japan Championships behind Asuka Teramoto and Yuki Uchiyama.
 She then won the all-around at the NHK Cup and was named to compete at the World Championships.
 At the All-Japan Event Championships, she finished eighth on the uneven bars and won the bronze medal on the balance beam and the silver medal on the floor exercise.

 She was selected to compete at the Asian Championships in Hiroshima alongside Natsumi Sasada, Asuka Teramoto, Sakura Yumoto, Yuki Uchiyama, and Sae Miyakawa, and they won the team gold medal.
 Individually, Sugihara won the gold medal in the all-around with a total score of 58.050.
 In the event finals, she won the silver medal on the uneven bars behind Zhu Xiaofang and on the floor exercise behind Wang Yan.
 She then competed at the World Championships alongside Asuka Teramoto, Mai Murakami, Sae Miyakawa, Sakura Yumoto, and Natsumi Sasada, and they finished fifth in the team final.

 2016

 Sugihara won the bronze medal in the all-around at the All-Japan Championships.
 She also won the bronze medal in the all-around at the NHK Cup behind Asuka Teramoto and Mai Murakami, and she was named to the seven-person Olympic training squad from whom the final team of five would be selected.
-Then at the All-Japan Event Championships, she won the silver medals on the uneven bars and the balance beam.
+At the All-Japan Event Championships, she won the silver medals on the uneven bars and the balance beam.

 She was selected to represent Japan at the 2016 Summer Olympics alongside Sae Miyakawa, Mai Murakami, Asuka Teramoto, and Yuki Uchiyama, and they finished fourth in the team final.
 After the Olympics, she competed at the Toyota International and won the silver medals on the uneven bars and on the floor exercise, and she finished fourth on the balance beam.